 Domicile Rules in the UK

-As stated by HMRC, “Your domicile is a complex area of tax law and depends on your individual circumstances.”
-This complexity underscores the need for professional advice when dealing with inheritance tax implications.
+The complexity of domicile underscores the need for professional advice when dealing with cross-border inheritance tax implications.

 Residency Considerations in the US